tomwhartung/always_learning_python/hello_world/startproject/README.md

 These instructions are baby steps and to actually run the apps you need to copy files.

-I recommend looking at one of the other projects; the tomh one is the last and best.
+I recommend looking at one of the other projects; the `hello_tomh_app` one is the last and best.

 ### Running the apps